Criminal Justice for Professionals Bachelor's Program FAQ

 For those courses that are not fully online, class meetings could take place at any of NEIT’s campuses in Warwick or East Greenwich.
 Most Criminal Justice course meetings will be held at the New England Tech Criminal Justice center on our Warwick campus on Access Road (the one you can see from I-95, where the wind turbine is located).
 In addition, certain classes may require visits to RI Courts and/or Correctional facilities. [return to top]

 NEIT can award credit for professional experience.
 Every case is different, and you’ll have to speak with an Admissions Officer or the Department Chair about your specific situation.
 Credits can be granted for Police Academy and BCI school, ACE/DANTES credits, CPR, CLEP, college transfer credit, and work experience.
 Transfer credit for appropriate courses taken at an accredited institution will be considered for courses in which the student has earned a "C" or above.
-An official transcript from the other institution must be received before the end of the first week of the quarter for transfer credit to be granted for courses to be taken during that quarter.
-Get in touch with our admissions office at 800-736-7744 to find out more, or email us at email@example.com [return to top]
+An official transcript from the other institution must be received before the end of the first week of the term for transfer credit to be granted for courses to be taken during that term.
+Get in touch with our admissions office at 800-736-7744 to find out more, or email us at firstname.lastname@example.org [return to top]

 You’ll only pay for the courses you sign up for in any given academic term.
 Many employers have tuition benefits for public safety professionals.
 If your employer allows direct billing for your education benefits, please meet with the Student Accounts Department for assistance.

-Courses at New England Tech are 10-weeks long, with four terms (quarters) offered per year, starting in January, April, July, and October.
+Courses at New England Tech are 10-weeks long, with four terms offered per year, starting in January, April, July, and October.
 There’s also an optional, intensive five-week Intersession that starts in June, during which a selection of Liberal Arts courses are offered. [return to top]

-You can take one, two or more courses in any quarter.
+You can take one, two or more courses in any term.
 It’s entirely up to your own needs and schedule.
 Note that if your employer offers tuition benefits, there may be a limit on how much they will reimburse.
 If you’re planning to apply for federal financial aid, please confirm with the Financial Aid Office the minimum credit load required to qualify for federal financial aid. [return to top]

 - Ten-week long courses keep you focused and are easier to digest